metreeca/metreeca-core/src/docs/index.md

 ---
 ---

-Metreeca/Link is a lightweight Java framework enabling rapid development of model-driven REST/JSON APIs.
+Metreeca/Link is a model-driven Java framework for rapid REST/JSON-LD backend development.

-Its engine automatically converts high-level declarative JSON-LD models into extended REST APIs supporting CRUD operations, faceted search, data validation and fine‑grained role‑based access control, relieving back-end developers from low-level chores and completely shielding front‑end developers from linked data technicalities.
+Its engine automatically converts high-level declarative JSON-LD models into extended REST APIs supporting CRUD operations, faceted search, data validation and fine‑grained role‑based access control, relieving backend developers from low-level chores and completely shielding frontend developers from linked data technicalities.

 Metreeca/Link is server and storage-agnostic and may be easily connected to your solution of choice.